cmaloney/dcos-docs/_pages/administration/installing/custom/step-4-configure-and-install-dcos-minuteman.md

     :   This parameter specifies the SSH username, for example `centos`.

     **superuser_password**
     :   This parameter specifies the Admin password.
-This password is required for using DCOS.
+This password is required for using DC/OS.

     **superuser_username**
     :   This parameter specifies the Admin username.
-This username is required for using DCOS.
+This username is required for using DC/OS.

     **agent_list**
     :   This parameter specifies a complete list of IPv4 addresses to your agent host names.
 This must be a YAML-formatted nested series (-).